NODEO: A Neural Ordinary Differential Equation Based Optimization Framework for Deformable Image Registration: Method

 Following the above definitions, DIR is generally formulated as the minimization of the combined image similarity metric and regularization of the transformation given by

 where $q_0$ is the initial voxel cloud when none of the voxels in the cloud has undergone transformation.
 The term $\mathcal{S}(\cdot,\cdot)$ is the similarity metric that measures the difference between the deformed moving image $J$ and the fixed image $I$.
-The term $\mathcal{R}(\cdot)$ is the regularizer which often takes the form of an energy function.
+The term $\mathcal{R}(\cdot)$ is the regularization on the transformation.

-However, in this work, we reformulate the problem by searching for a transformation $\psi: \Pi \rightarrow \Pi$ which maps the domain of the voxel cloud $\Pi$ onto itself, while requiring smoothness and diffeomorphism in $\Pi$.
-This is a marked contrast with LDDMM, where $\phi$ does not assume interaction among the voxels~\cite{beg2005computing}.
+However, in this work, we reformulate the problem by searching for a transformation $\psi: \Pi \rightarrow \Pi$ which maps the domain of the voxel cloud $\Pi$ onto itself, while requiring diffeomorphism in $\Pi$.
+This is a marked contrast with most works on pointcloud deformation without intensity \cite{jiang2020shapeflow, niemeyer2019occupancy, yang2019pointflow} that model mapping $\mathbb{R}^3 \rightarrow \mathbb{R}^3$.
 In this work, we explicitly allow interactions among voxels by searching for a transformation in the high-dimensional cloud space.
 Our problem formulation has a similar form as Eqn. \eqref{eqn: DIR traditional}, with the exception that the transformation over the voxel cloud is no longer point-wise, but instead given by

-where $\psi(q_f) = (\psi(\bfx_1, \bfx_2, ..., \bfx_N))^T$.
-We can alternatively write it as $\psi(q_f) = (\psi_1(q_f), \psi_2(q_f), ..., \psi_N(q_f))^T$, where $\psi_i$ is called the $i^{th}$ component of the $\psi$.
-Our formulation is motivated by two facts.
-First, convolutional neural network (CNN) layers have enabled significant decrease in the number of neural network parameters by reducing the dimensionality of images.
-This makes computing the transformation over an entire voxel cloud computationally feasible.
-Second, in the traditional formulation, low-dimensional transformations (e.g. affine transformations) perform poorly because of the complexity inherent to the registration task.
-As a result, since the emergence of DIR, most works have focused on producing high-dimensional non-rigid transformations, which are specified at each voxel location.
-This makes it natural to directly search for high-dimensional transformations in the domain of the voxel cloud.
-We will demonstrate that this problem reformulation will afford both competitive performance and greater model flexibility.